isomerpages/nlb-curiocity/_events/Curiocity Showcase/Oldest District.md

 #### **Early Maps on Bras Basah**

-The development of Bras Basah can also be seen in some of the earliest maps of Singapore which are avalible digitally in [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/), a one-stop platform for users to explore, find and interact with maps related information across the National Archives of Singapore and National Library collections.
+The development of Bras Basah can also be seen in the earliest maps of Singapore which are available digitally in [Spatial Discovery](https://search.nlb.gov.sg/spatialdiscovery/), a one-stop platform for users to explore, find and interact with maps related information across the National Archives of Singapore and National Library collections.

-Below are a curated selection of maps that show the spatial transformation of Bras Basah from the colonial to the present.
+Below are a curated selection of maps from Spatial Discovery that show the transformaton of Bras Basah from the colonial to the present.

 | |  |
 | -------- | -------- |